-- Micro-KOLs: On the contrary to KOLs that have millions of followers, micro-KOLs have around 250,000 followers (which is still considered a high number for westerners).
+Contrary to KOLs which have millions of followers, micro-KOLs have around 250,000 followers (which is still considered a high number for Westerners).
 Because of their smaller community, they are in general interacting more with people, and partnering with them will also be less expensive for you.
 For example, you’ll be able to hire several micro-KOLs instead of only one KOL.
-Micro-Kols are super popular with small budget brand that wish to do KOL marketing in China.
+Micro-Kols are super popular with small-budget brands that wish to do KOL marketing in China.

-- KOC: they are called Key Opinion Customers (or Key Opinion Consumers depending on who you ask) because they are in general recommending brands and products with more control than KOLs for example.
-On the contrary to other influencers, KOCs are ordinary buyers.
+They are called Key Opinion Customers (or Key Opinion Consumers depending on who you ask) because they generally recommend brands and products with more control than KOLs for example.
+Contrary to other influencers, KOCs are ordinary buyers.
 They will give an honest opinion about a product they bought and be as neutral as possible.
-Their honesty is highly appreciated by Chinese consumers, and for instance, the beauty brand Perfect Diary favored this strategy to increase brand awareness and create buzz online.
-With their high engagelent rate and lower cosr, KOC are taking more and more space in the China KOL Marketing strategy of brands.

 Don’t forget that in general, celebrities will only collaborate with the biggest international brands, while micro-KOLs will be more affordable and willing to work with you.
 The influence of each KOL depends on its audience and the impact it has online.